QuickRecon/DiveCANHead/README.md

 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=QuickRecon_DiveCANHead&metric=sqale_rating)](https://sonarcloud.io/summary/new_code?id=QuickRecon_DiveCANHead)

 # Current State
-Revision 2.3 has been produced and appears to be without hardware faults, current focus is on automated testing and configuration management.
+Revision 2.4 has been produced and is undergoing wet testing, current development work is focused on enhansing the automated testing (currently focusing on adding testing of various power states), as well as validating solenoid driver performance.

 Constructive criticism, suggestions, and pull requests are always welcome.